 It is an interesting question; isn’t it?
 I have often been wondering the same thing.
 Most of it goes in corruption.
 There is an ambitious project to clean Mithi River (if you can call it a river indeed) every year, and we see hardly an impact.
 Well, there are encroachments alongside the bank of the rivers in many places which make it difficult to clean, the river also carries a lot of waste from all areas it flows.

 The other problem is an issue that cannot be improved.
-Mumbai happened from reclaimed lands on the sea between 7 islands in the mid-18th century.
+Mumbai is originally 7 islands connected to each other by reclaiming lands on the sea in the mid-18th century.
 The Hornby Vellard project reshaped Bombay into its current form.

 Add to that, lack of garbage dumping grounds does not make BMC efficient in its methods.
 The nexus is so strong that it is often difficult to fight them and sustain your life.
 If a Radio Jockey can get a notice served for breeding malaria causing mosquitoes at her house, anything can happen.